digiltd/oh-rtd-test/Sql-Persistence.md

-Documentation of the SQL Persistence Service
+Documentation of the MYSQL Persistence Service

 ## Introduction

-This service allows you to persist state updates by using standard SQL queries.
-Currently the mySQL-Driver is being delivered as well.
+This service allows you to persist state updates using the mySQL database.
+Note that other SQL databases need a separate binding due to incompatibilities between different SQL databases.

 ## Features